 Baked Pumpkin Pancakes (Grain/Gluten Free)

-Pumpkin and almonds hold a special spot in my heart and stomach.
-I adore them.
-Combining the two had the potential for greatness, yet the concept of combining them to create a gluten-free pancake had the potential for epic failure!
+Pumpkin and almonds hold a special affinity for one another.
+Generally speaking, combining these two ingredients has the potential for greatness.
+Yet the concept of combining them to create a gluten-free pancake—baked in the oven, no less–had the potential for epic failure!

+I remember well the first time I made this recipe.
 The batter tasted delicious.
 That was a good start.
-The aroma while cooking perked up everyone.
-The finished product looked fluffy and delicious.
+The aroma while cooking perked everyone up.
+The finished product looked light and fluffy.

-My first bite was pure bliss.
-This combination truly worked to create a delicious, healthy, grain-free pancake with the added bonus of pumpkin, one of my favorite fall flavors.
+Happily, the taste was terrific, too.
+The unusual combination of ingredients truly worked to create a delicious, protein-rich pancake with the added health benefits of a favorite fall flavor.

 - 2 eggs